Recently, a reader emailed me with a story:

 Modern theories of human brain development equate the sheer size of our brains to the size of our social groups as an animal.
 Because of the complex nature of our interpersonal worlds, our brains were required by nature to develop an equally complex and intricate structure.
 In fact, recent research shows that, beyond just the size, our brains are so wired for socializing, that when they aren’t undertaking a task, our brains adopt a default state that is identical to that of when we consider the motivations, thoughts and inner world of other people.
 In other words, evolution rigged us with a social preparation mechanism.

 To socialize is to be human.
 Our need for connection ranks in its importance beside our thirst and hunger – and our process to attaining it operates with the ease of our breath.
 It’s not something we have a choice over; it simply is.
 The dark side of this phenomenon is that as with starvation, suffocation or dehydration – when our need for connection goes unmet, we feel pain.
 Studies show that this pain is so great, that it is felt physically, like a broken leg, and has even been shown to be numbed with Tylenol, as insane as that sounds.

 Your mother loved you.

-When it comes to socialising, the deck is stacked against us.
-We’re driven to think about it automatically, and take blows against our sense of belonging like wounds against our physical person.
+When it comes to socializing, the deck is stacked against us.
+We’re driven to think about it automatically and take blows against our sense of belonging like wounds against our physical person.
 We are designed to fear being alone, just as we are designed to fear death, disease, and predation.

 Socialising isn’t just something we want, it’s something we are.
 That is why it hurts when it’s lost, and that is why it is as much a part of our minds as our arm is a part of our body.
 And it is within this context of obsession and pain… that love sits.